Inaris HLS Media Player

 Media Player is the core component for all media playback.
 It provides a unified API to the application independent of the used media source.
 The Inaris Media Player receives the media streams from the Inaris HLS Media Source and uses the appropriate audio/video decoder for playback of the received HLS media segments.

 Abstraction Layer allows porting the HLS Media Player to different hardware platforms and operating systems.

 The HLS Media Player supports all standard control features like start/stop, pause/resume and seeking to a position.
 The player also supports trick-modes (fast forward/backwards).

 The audio formats AAC, AC3, HE-AAC, EAC3 are supported.
 Audio can be part of a multiplex or provided as a separate stream.
-All transport stream-based video formats are supported, including UHD and HDR.
+All transport stream-based video formats are supported.
+CMAF´s fragmented MP4 (fMP4) is in preparation.

 The Inaris HLS Media Player has already been ported to Broadcom (Linux and Android), HiSilicon and MStar platforms.
 Due to our hardware abstraction layer porting to other platforms is possible.

 The HLS Media Player supports adaptive bitrate streaming.
 For each downloaded segment the bandwidth is measured and the appropriate audio or video stream for the available bandwidth is selected.

 The HLS Media Player is completely implemented in C. The full performance of the underlying platform decoder is used.
 For example, on Broadcom platforms, the received media segments are directly passed to the Nexus drivers for the highest possible performance

 The HLS Media Source starts passing the media content to the decoder already when only a fraction of the first media segment has been received.
 This allows ultra-fast start-up of media playback and positioning/skipping.